Dre Campbell Farm

 5. Diatomaceous Earth (DE)

 Diatomaceous earth is a top natural solution for killing Japanese beetles.
-It cuts through their protective shell, which leads to dehydration.
+It penetrates their protective shell, leading to dehydration.
 As a result, the beetles die from this effect.

 To use it, sprinkle it on your plants and the garden soil around them.
 You can also use food-grade DE inside the house, sprinkled directly on the beetles when they are visible.